-Costing time and work.

-Ethics Sustainable career development Self employment, employment and "portfolio" careers Postgraduate study and continuing professional development (CPD) Graduate placement schemes UWE careers service support for and beyond graduation.
-Refining their personal promotion materials and preparing for interviews etc Careers Fairs Portfolio reviews (professional) Work-based learning opportunities, including placements, live briefs, and volunteering In the early part of the module students are first asked to confirm their main areas of interest within the subject or broader professional context, and their own personal direction for career development post graduation, and longer-term goals.
+Costing time and work Ethics Sustainable career development Self employment, employment and "portfolio" careers Postgraduate study and continuing professional development (CPD) Graduate placement schemes UWE careers service support for and beyond graduation Refining their personal promotion materials and preparing for interviews Careers Fairs Portfolio reviews (professional) Work-based learning opportunities, including placements, live briefs, and volunteering

+In the early part of the module students are first asked to confirm their main areas of interest within the subject or broader professional context, and their own personal direction for career development post graduation, and longer-term goals.

 This will form the basis for their further research and investigation, and preparation for graduation.

 For the end of the module, students will produce appropriate collated work and promotional material in relation to their aims and target employer/career progression.

-This includes such items as collated practical work such as portfolio, show-reel, contributions to collaborative initiatives etc as appropriate, and an online portfolio.
+This includes such items as collated practical work such as portfolio, show-reel, contributions to collaborative initiatives as appropriate, and an online portfolio.

 These items are presented for assessment in the Professional Practice and Work Experience File along with a personal progression plan (written and/or alternative format submission), which identifies how personal strengths and weaknesses, and understanding of the professional context the student is aiming for has been developed through the module and critically considers the effectiveness of the outcomes for career progression post-graduation.
-The Professional Practice and Work Experience File may be submitted as an online presence (i.e. blog or website).
-Work Experience/Work Based Learning During the course of the module, students may engage with work experience.
-This could be made up of a placement or number of shorter placements or working on live briefs in a relevant area as set by the programme.
-Students will produce a Professional Practice and Work Experience File that will: Research and critically analyse chosen aspects of contemporary professional practice and apply this knowledge to the evaluation of their own strengths and career aspirations.
-Recognise, explore and articulate the links between their work-based learning with their academic programme (and vice versa).
-Explore, identify and build on their skills, personal development and interests.
-Develop a variety of transferable 'employability' skills and abilities such as time management, self presentation and reflection, research skills.
-The Professional Practice and Work Experience File will include: A reflective report on engagement undertaken (1,000 words) Notes on research undertaken to support the report Relevant images Teaching and Learning Methods: Students can expect a total of 36 hours contact time with staff within the context of their other learning and teaching activities.
-This will include lectures. individual and group tutorials, gallery/site visits, studio-based sessions and work-based learning or project supervision.
-Contact time may also take a synchronous virtual form rather than face-to-face, through the use of email discussion groups, virtual learning environments (VLEs) and other technology-aided means.
-It can also take place in a work-based setting.
+The Professional Practice and Work Experience File may be submitted as an online presence (for example, blog or website).

+Work Experience/Work Based Learning:

+During this module, students are required to engage with work experience.
+This could be made up of a placement, or number of shorter placements, or working on live briefs in a relevant area as set by the programme.

+Students will produce a Professional Practice and Work Experience File that will:

+Research and critically analyse chosen aspects of contemporary professional practice and apply this knowledge to the evaluation of their own strengths and career aspirations

+Recognise, explore and articulate the links between their work-based learning with their academic programme (and vice versa)

+Explore, identify and build on their skills, personal development and interests

+Develop a variety of transferable 'employability' skills and abilities such as time management, self presentation and reflection, research skills

+The Professional Practice and Work Experience File will include:

+A reflective report on engagement undertaken (1,000 words) Notes on research undertaken to support the report Relevant images

-Lectures, workshops, tutorials and seminars underpin the learning process by delivering factual information and setting out issues to be considered.
+Teaching and Learning Methods: Lectures, workshops, tutorials and seminars underpin the learning process by delivering factual information and setting out issues to be considered.
 These offer examples and critiques of existing practice.